zephyrproject-rtos/zephyr/boards/arm/colibri_imx7d_m4/doc/colibri_imx7d_m4.rst

 the A7 core.
 The A7 core is responsible to load the M4 binary application into the RAM, put the M4 in reset, set the M4 Program Counter and Stack Pointer, and get the M4 out of reset.
-The A7 can perform these steps at bootloader level after the Linux system has booted.
+The A7 can perform these steps at bootloader level or after the Linux system has booted.

 The M4 can use up to 5 different RAMs.
 These are the memory mapping for A7 and M4: